Warszawiakk/Scrap-Mechanic-Blueprint-Sorter/README.md

 1. Download the sortowarka_scrap_mechanic.py file by clicking Code > download ZIP

-2. Unpack the zip in your prefered location
+2. Unpack the zip in your prefered location (it's the route to python file itself)

 3. enter terminal